 Vices cachés

-Finally, the vendor must disclose any major problems with any parts of the property, such as problems with the pool, if a particular wall is unsound, etc. If after the purchase a major flaw that the vendor did not disclose but must have known about is found, buyers have protection as these are hidden defects, or vice cachés, which are not allowed under French law.
+Finally, the vendor must disclose any major problems with any parts of the property, such as problems with the pool, if a particular wall is unsound, etc. If, after the purchase, a major flaw that the vendor did not disclose but must have known about is found, you have protection, as these are hidden defects, or vice cachés, which are not allowed under French law.

-*This is not a comprehensive guide, and expats should take appropriate professional advice before purchasing any property in a foreign country.
+This is not a comprehensive guide, and you should take appropriate professional advice before purchasing any property in a foreign country.

 Expat Health Insurance